 - Chemonucleolysis – Injection of a special enzyme into the disk

-Most cases of mild sciatica usually heal by themselves given time.
+Most cases of mild sciatica heal by themselves with time.
 Conservative treatments which include physical therapies can help expedite the process.
-When you first experience sciatica, bed rest for a day or two is recommended.
-However it is important to return to activity as soon as possible to help your spine stay strong.
+When you first experience sciatica, you may be asked to take bed rest for a day or two.
+However, it is important to return to activity as soon as possible to help your spine stay strong.

 In severe cases, treatments like steroid injections (in which pain medication is injected directly into the painful area to help reduce the inflammation) may help.
-Surgery is only recommended to people who are experiencing significant leg weakness and bowel/ bladder problems.
-The surgery for sciatica consists of removing the bone spur or some of the herniated disk but may not always totally relieve the pain.
+Surgery is only recommended for people who are experiencing significant leg weakness and bowel/ bladder problems.
+The procedure for sciatica consists of removing the bone spur or some of the herniated disk but may not always totally relieve the pain.

 You should see a medical practitioner again if the above measures do not prove to be effective.
 If your pain lasts longer than a week, is severe or becomes progressively worse.
 You could consider the following sciatica professionals: